sleepyfran/knowledge/content/posts/fsharp/ce-in-fsharp.md

 type Deck = { Title: string; Slides: Slide list }
 ```

 We'll start by defining simple types that we can expand upon later.
-We'll start by just supporting a header in the slides, but we can always expand it later.
-For the deck, we'll have a title field which will be the initial view displayed once we load the deck into the program, and a list of slides as defined above..
+We'll start by just supporting a header in the slides, later on we can add content to it as well.
+For the deck, we'll have a title field which will be the initial view displayed once we load the deck into the program, and a list of slides as defined above.

 # Implementing our DSL